hristouzunovaz/ha-addons-edge/grott-beta/README.md

 ![Release][release-shield]][release] ![Project Stage][project-stage-shield] ![Project Maintenance][maintenance-shield]

 This addon allow you to run a local version of grott with the HA plugin and auto discovery enabled.

 The data is fowarded to the growatt's server.
 The grott server decode them and send them to your HA instance.

-This addon is based on the 2.7.8 [grott](https://github.com/johanmeijer/grott) code and current grott_ha extension.
+This addon is based on the 2.8 Branch of grott.

+[grott](https://github.com/johanmeijer/grott) code
+and current grott_ha extension.